tushdante/temporal-demo/README.md

 1. **Add Result Post-Processing**: Extend the workflow to include steps for processing and transforming batch results before storage or delivery to downstream systems.
 1. **Build Webhook Notifications**: Implement a notification system that alerts services or users when batches complete processing.
 1. **Optimize Polling Strategy**: Enhance the polling mechanism with exponential backoff and jitter to reduce unnecessary API calls while maintaining responsiveness.
-1. **Add Database Integration**: Store batch results in a database with appropriate indexing for efficient retrieval and analysis.
+1. **Add Database Integration**: Store results in a database with appropriate indexing for efficient retrieval and analysis.
+In addition, this can be used to circumvent any result size limitations with the Temporal server
 1. **Implement Request Validation**: Add robust validation for incoming messages to prevent batch failures due to malformed requests.
 1. **Performance Benchmarking**: Measure and optimize the performance of your batch processing system, potentially parallelizing certain operations for greater throughput.